agude/agude.github.io/_books/surface_detail.md

 the narrative---of seeing the Culture join in a full-scale war.
 But it is also because the characters are so compelling.
 I wanted to see Veppers ruined and Y'breq take her revenge.
 I loved the bumbling GFCF, who were just trying to get the Culture to notice them.
-And the psychotic but lovable _FOTNMC_ showed how even ships can have personality.
-In previous {{ this_series }} books, I sometimes felt a slight detachment from the characters and settings, like I was watching them from a distance.
-For reasons I can't fully explain, {{
-this_book }} pulled me in completely.
+The psychotic but lovable _FOTNMC_ showed how even ships can have personality.
+In previous Culture books, I sometimes felt a slight detachment from the characters and settings, like I was watching them from a distance.
+For reasons I can't fully explain, {{ this_book }} pulled me in completely.

 A significant twist comes in the epilogue: Vatueil is revealed to be the Special Circumstances agent Cheradenine Zakalwe[^loser] from {{ c3 }},